 In my early career I was taught that wisdom is the correct or appropriate use of our knowledge.
 Wisdom is knowledge correctly applied.
 Therefore a wise decision requires us to gain the appropriate knowledge, relevant to our purpose or outcome and then make a decision about action.

-redundant.
 I regularly hear senior leaders complaining of the information overload.
 Data should be provided to meet a purpose not to demonstrate clever functionality or justify personal value.

 So what constitutes a wise decision?
 The ability to know what information adds value to your decision and what does not.
-To consider what you are trying to achieve and your purpose and then use that information to determine the action that without the greatest value.
+To consider what you are trying to achieve and your purpose and then use that information to determine the action with the greatest value.
 Or in fact on occasion that not acting would, in fact, add value.

 New solutions for new challenges